 “With the announcement of several executive actions on immigration policy by President Trump, pressure is building on Congress to pass positive immigration legislation”

 From 2004-2005, Paul served as President of the American Immigration Lawyers Association, a national bar association comprised of 15,000 lawyers and law professors dedicated to immigration and nationality law which is headquartered in Washington, D.C.
-Since 2005, Paul has served as President of the American Immigration Council which is a 501(c)(3) non-profit organization dedicated to increasing public understanding of immigration law and policy.
+From 2005 to 2020, Paul served as Chairman of the Board of Directors of the American Immigration Council which is a 501(c)(3) non-profit organization dedicated to increasing public understanding of immigration law and policy.
 He is the author of Immigration Compliance in Employment and Business, published by Callaghan & Co., which analyzes employer sanctions enforcement and business related visa issues.

 In addition, Paul is a regular lecturer at local and national continuing legal education seminars on the subject of business immigration and has published several articles in nationally distributed publications.
 Paul has been named a leading practitioner in the field of immigration law by The Best Lawyers in America, published by Woodward White, International Who’s Who of Corporate Immigration Lawyers, published by Law Business Research in London, England, and Leading Lawyers Network published by Law Bulletin Publishing Company.
 Inclusion in these reference books is based on a nationwide survey of attorneys.